dmcqueen/squash-node/README.md

 	}

-Then add an error handling middleware to your express app
+Then add error handling middleware that reports Error objects to Squash from your express app

 	app.use(function(err, req, res, next){
 		squash.report(err);